hoangcuongnguyen2001/SciBERT-for-Technique-Classification/README.md

 The structure of our pipeline could be shown in this image (the pipeline number 4). ![image](https://github.com/user-attachments/assets/8db398da-5957-4e73-b22c-6d1f36c29b31)

 The paper has been accepted in The Web Conference 2025: https://www2025.thewebconf.org/, under the name of **Towards Effective Identification of Attack Techniques in Cyber Threat Intelligence Reports using Large Language Models**.

-An update for this paper would be available soon, once it is camera-ready.
+## Repository details

+This repository includes:
+- Original CTI reports for analysis; this could be accessed from `Original_Reports` folder;
+- Google Colab notebook for extracting attack techniques names and examples from MITRE ATT&CK framework (from `mitre_attack_retrieve.ipynb` file).
+- Google Colab notebooks deployed for the final pipeline (number 4 in the image shown above).
+This could be accessed from `Colab_Notebooks/Fine_tune_SciBERT_for_new_pipelines.ipynb`.
+Another attempt (without rebalancing data) is shown in `Colab_Notebooks/Fine_tune_SciBERT_for_CTI_analysis_from_TRAM.ipynb`.
+- Comparison between the results of different pipelines.
+This could be accessed from `Colab_Notebooks/Graph_comparison.ipynb`.

+Anyone could run the Colab notebooks standalone, since the data has been made available in Google Drive.
+Please note that the related data contains data from my thesis and some could not make it into the research paper.

-For further information about my own works, please look at my thesis here: (https://drive.google.com/file/d/1XVyrp7QPhTO1ETJA6rOYtpVwLV0XBY82/view?usp=sharing).
+For further information about my own works, please look at my thesis here: (https://drive.google.com/file/d/1XVyrp7QPhTO1ETJA6rOYtpVwLV0XBY82/view?usp=sharing), or in the `Analysing Technique Classification Performance.pdf` file.
+For any further questions, please contact my email address in GitHub profile.